brendanmcc02/film-rec/notes.md

 ## For the potential future
-1. integrate letterboxd - realistically it's more used by people than imdb
+1. integrate letterboxd - realistically it's more used by people than imdb.
 2. **Collaborative filtering:** can be introduced by asking other people to upload their ~~imdb~~ letterboxd data. (reddit post, social media post, asking friends).
 3. account creation, cookies. users can add to their IMDb/letterboxd watchlist through the website (integrate them somehow)